Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/memory-bank/systemPatterns.md

 # System Patterns

 ## System Architecture Overview
-The KhaRom application will consist of two main parts:
+The KhaRom application will consist of two main parts, likely in separate subdirectories (e.g., `mobile-app` and `api-server`) within the main project root:
-1.  **React Native (Expo Bare) Mobile Application:** The user-facing client application responsible for UI, user input, and displaying AI responses.
+1.  **React Native (Expo Bare SDK 51) Mobile Application:** The user-facing client application, located in `mobile-app/`.
+Responsible for UI, user input, and displaying AI responses.
 2.  **Next.js API Backend:** A simple backend acting as a secure proxy to the Google Gemini API.
-This backend will handle API key management and communication with the AI service.
+This will handle API key management and communication with the AI service.
+(To be created, e.g., in `api-server/`).

 ```mermaid
 graph LR